 Kinship is all about connection, and we want you to be as close as you can to the change you make possible.

 Craig Muller, CEO

 Kinship United was founded in 1999, back when it was known as Warm Blankets Orphan Care.
-What started as one family's desire to care for Cambodian orphans turned into an ever-growing community dedicated to changing the lives of disparate people.
+What started as one family's desire to care for orphans in India and Central America turned into an ever-growing community dedicated to changing the lives of suffering people.